ut-ims-robotics/ros_training/source/day4/transforms.rst

 Currently when you visualize your sensor, it is by default tied to the **map** frame which is not right because sensor and map are not the same thing.

+**NB!
+Before running your ros nodes, make sure you have sourced your workspace!**
+**To make your life easier, you can add sourcing to your .bashrc file.**

 Static transform
 ^^^^^^^^^^^^^^^^^